SSE Renewables Privacy Notice

 Seagreen Wind Energy Limited, of No 1.
 Forbury Place, 43 Forbury Road, Reading, RG1 3JH

-Doggerbank Wind Farm, of No 1.
+Doggerbank Wind Offshore Wind Farm Limited, of No 1.
 Forbury Place, 43 Forbury Road, Reading, RG1 3JH

 Viking Energy Limited of The Gutters’ Hut, North Ness Business Park, Lerwick, Shetland, ZE1 0LZ